phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 The function no longer has an `async` modifier since it now explicitly returns a `ExampleStateMachine` type, which implements the `Future` trait.
 As expected, the state machine is constructed in the `Start` state and the corresponding state struct is initialized with the `min_len` parameter.

 Note that this function does not start the execution of the state machine.
-This is a fundamental design decision of Rust's futures: They do nothing until they are polled for the first time.
+This is a fundamental design decision of futures in Rust: They do nothing until they are polled for the first time.

 ### Pinning